xbmc/repo-plugins/plugin.audio.qobuz/README.md

 Known Issues:
 -------------
-- covers are not retrived when using musicdb
+- Library scan compilations and albums with guests are not always perfects...

 This application uses the Qobuz API but is not certified by Qobuz.
 Any use of the API implies your full acceptance of the Qobuz General Terms and Conditions (http://www.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf)